 No – our admission is to the fall semester only.

-an honours degree in another discipline with a minimum academic average of B+
+Successful completion of an honours degree in any discipline with a minimum academic average of B+

-Successful completion of Carleton’s Bachelor of Architectural Studies (Urbanism, Conservation & Sustainability) degree with a minimum academic average of B+
+Successful completion of Carleton’s Bachelor of Architectural Studies Urbanism or Conservation & Sustainability degrees with a minimum academic average of B+

 Successful completion of a degree in architectural studies with a minimum academic average of B-